iotexproject/dev-portal-content/academy/smart-lock-with-arduino.md

 It's now time to remotely control the smart-lock through the smart contract we created.
 All you need to do is to call the `setState()` function in the contract.

-There are two possible approaches here: One would be to use the iotex [ioctl](https://docs.iotex.io/reference/ioctl-cli-reference) command line tool;  The second approach would be directly through **Hardhat**, by modifying the `hardhat.config.js` file located in the `SmartLockBlockchain` directory.
+Aside from the creation of graphical user interface, that we leave to the interested reader, there are two possible approaches here: One would be to use the iotex [ioctl](https://docs.iotex.io/reference/ioctl-cli-reference) command line tool;  The second approach would be directly through **Hardhat**, by modifying the `hardhat.config.js` file located in the `SmartLockBlockchain` directory.

 We'll look at both of these options: